vince21298/FredBoat/CONTRIBUTING.md

 # Contributing
 FredBoat is built using Maven, so you should just be able to import the project in your favorite IDE and download all dependencies while building.
 Check out the [issues](https://github.com/Frederikam/FredBoat/issues) to find out what needs to be done.

+When submitting a pull request, please submit against the `development` branch, or you will have to reopen your PR.

 ## Code conventions
 Code is indented with 4 spaces and without brackets on newlines.
 Please use the logging system (SLF4J) instead of `System.out` or `System.err`.